-108. A plan must contain:
+- 108. A plan must contain: - a.

-- a.
 Information about a provider's arrangements to ensure that prospective students are provided with information about the fees they will be charged for the duration of their course. - b.
-A commitment that a provider will make available to students information about the financial support to which they are entitled as a result of the provisions in an access and participation plan, including the level of financial support students will be offered in each year of study.
-We expect this information to include the eligibility criteria for this support.
+A commitment that a provider will make available to students information about the financial support to which they are entitled as a result of the provisions in an access and participation plan. - c.
+The plan should include the eligibility criteria and the level of financial support students will be offered in each year of study.